Ryan09/megaport-saml-azuread/README.md

 Select SAML, then click the **Edit** button to the right of the **Basic SAML Configuration** section.

 Enter the URIs from the Megaport Portal.
-The Audience URI id the "Identifier (Entity ID)", and the IdP Response URL is the "Reply URL (Assertion Consumer Service URL)".
+The Audience URI is the "Identifier (Entity ID)", and the IdP Response URL is the "Reply URL (Assertion Consumer Service URL)".

 Complete the changes using the **Save** button at the top of the panel.